A Complete Guide To Understanding Property Liens

 If you want to sell a house in Kansas City with a lien, you need to know the exact rules that apply in Missouri.
 A lien on a property can make it harder to sell because it is a formal claim against the property for debts that have not been paid.

-In Missouri, sellers must take care of any open liens either before or during the closing to make sure the buyer gets a clear title.
-To get rid of the lien from public records, this usually means negotiating with lienholders or paying off bills.
+In Missouri, sellers must take care of any open liens either before or during the closing to ensure the buyer gets a clear title.
+To remove the lien from public records, this usually means negotiating with lienholders or paying off bills.

 Also, Missouri law requires sellers to inform buyers about any liens on the property during the closing process.
 Failure to do so could cause legal problems and delay the closing.